-Zac’s clients have reached the Top #10 on the US Billboard Charts, have been featured in Hollywood Films, Television Shows & Commercials and have worked as backing singers and band members for Mariah Carey, Mick Jagger, Bruce Springsteen, Stevie Wonder, Hall & Oats, Tina Turner and Dave Brubeck.
-His stage clients are performing on Broadway, Off Broadway, 1st USA National Tours and The Metropolitan Opera.
+Zac’s clients have reached the Top #10 on the US Billboard Charts, have been featured in Hollywood Films, Television Shows & Commercials and have worked as backing singers and band members for Mariah Carey, Mick Jagger, Bruce Springsteen, Stevie Wonder, Hall & Oates, Tina Turner and Dave Brubeck.
+His stage clients are performing on Broadway, Off Broadway, 1st USA and Australian National Tours and The Metropolitan Opera.
 Many of his clients are professional gigging musicians that tour internationally, work on cruise ships and perform in well-known live music venues including Carnegie Hall, Lincoln Centre, The Blue Note, Rockwood Music Hall and The Bitter End.
-In 2015, Zac was the vocal coach for a musical episode of the TV show "Royal Pains" (USA Network), with original music by Tom Kitt (composer of Next to Normal, If/Then).
+In 2015, Zac was the vocal coach for a musical episode of TV show "Royal Pains" (USA Network), with original music by Tom Kitt (composer of Next to Normal, If/Then).

-He holds a Master of Music Studies in Vocal Pedagogy, a Graduate Diploma of Music Studies and Bachelor of Music in Jazz Voice, all from Griffith University (Australia).
+Zac holds an Advanced Certificate in Vocal Pedagogy from New York University, Steinhardt School, under the tutelage of Dr. Brian Gill and Prof. Jeremy Aye.
+For which he earned a 4.0 grade average.
+He was the recipient of the Dame Joan Sutherland Fund, granted by the American Australian Association to support this study at NYU.
+He holds a Master of Music Studies in Vocal Pedagogy, a Graduate Diploma of Music Studies and Bachelor of Music in Jazz Voice, all from Griffith University (QLD, Australia).
 He received the Griffith Award for Academic Excellence for each degree.
 During this study at QCGU, Zac was mentored by Dr. Irene Bartlett.